jaysun025/MERN-Auth-API-1/README.md

     else console.log('success!', createdUser)
 })
 ```
-Run `node db/userTest.js` to check that the test user was added successfully!
+Run `node db/userTest.js` and check that the test user was added successfully (you'll see the console log if it did, but also look in your collection on Atlas)!

 ### Create Routes for the User Resource